 According to some DB’ers, most people left the caramel cake triangles on the side of their plates because the caramel was sticky and hard to bite into, chunks of it getting stuck in their teeth.
 My wedges were ‘heath bar’ crisp and well received.
 Glad I read about their results before making those toppers.
 At least one facet of the first Dobos Torte worked in my favor!
-Actually, the buttercream was a hit too, smooth, silky, creamy, and all that good stuff.
+Actually, the buttercream was a hit too; lush, silky, creamy, and all that good stuff.

 I didn’t get my camera and lens back until the next day, so half the cake was eaten before I was able to take photos, as you can plainly see in the top photo.
 I pieced it back together as best I could, and snapped away.
 So much for half-assed attempts and a short stint with my camera before it broke again!

 Now to the good parts.
-As mentioned above, I knew I was definitely going to take the Dobos Torte in an Asian direction.
-Green tea-black sesame sponge, some kind of red bean paste filling, and a light buttercream infused with a little ginger.
-Of course I used the recipe given to us, adding Matcha powder and black sesame to the sponge and using white chocolate and ginger (I added a chunk of fresh ginger to the the egg mixture while whisking and heating it over the double boiler, then removed it before adding the chocolate and butter) in the buttercream, lightening it up with a little unsweetened whipped cream.
-I split up the batter and baked it on 12 by 17 sheet pans to insure nice, thin layers.
+I was definitely going to take the Dobos Torte in an Asian direction; green tea-black sesame sponge, some kind of red bean paste filling, and a light buttercream infused with a little ginger.
+Of course I used the recipe given to us, adding matcha powder and black sesame to the sponge and using white chocolate and ginger in the buttercream (I added a chunk of fresh ginger to the the egg mixture while whisking and heating it over the double boiler, then removed it before adding the chocolate and butter), then lightening it up with a little unsweetened whipped cream.
+I split up the batter and baked it on 12 x 17 sheet pans to insure nice, thin layers this time.

 Since red bean paste was a definite go, I wanted to make it from scratch, so I did!
 I went light on the sugar and left it slightly chunky, then incorporated it into some of the white chocolate buttercream for easier spreading.
 I was never one to salivate over any desserts containing red beans or red bean paste, but I have to admit, it was pretty tasty.